By Andrew Campanella with Savanna Buckner

 “It’s crucial for parents today to be able to pick where their kids go to school, and to be able to write the script for their own families,” said Rabbi Scheinerman, explaining that he sees increased choice as a defining mark of the future of education.

 While Providence Hebrew Day School advocates the “way of the future,” its identity is also grounded in the roots of an ancient religion.The school is open to anyone, but most families choose Providence Hebrew Day School for its in-depth classes in the Torah, the Hebrew language, and Jewish heritage.

 At Providence Hebrew Day School, children can benefit from a unique moral formation in the Jewish tradition.
 Rabbi Scheinerman explained the school’s focus on character formation this way: “We’re not a school that looks to missionize people to become more religious.
-It’s a school where kids learn by example, and kids make choices in life based on the examples that they’ve witnessed and seen.”
+It’s a school where kids learn by example, and kids make choices in life based on the examples they’ve witnessed.”